 During her career, Barbora demonstrated research accomplishments in a variety of environments (USA, Fiji, Australia, Denmark).
 She has 114 publications which are cited >6000 citations, h-index 31, and has heald 24 grants including 5 NHMRC projects grants.

-Dr Pamela Douglas is a general practitioner and researcher with a special interest in early life care.
+Pamela Douglas is a general practitioner and researcher with a special interest in early life care.
 She is an Associate Professor (Adjunct) with the Maternity Newborn and Families Research Centre MHIQ, Griffith University, and Senior Lecturer at the Discipline of General Practice, The University of Queensland.
-Pam is Founder and Medical Director of the Possums Clinic in Highgate Hill, Brisbane; and Medical Director of Possums Education, a charitable organisation which educates parents and health professionals in Community-based Neuroprotective Developmental Care (NDC or ‘The Possums Programs’).
+Pam is Medical Director of the Possums Education and Research Centre, Greenslopes, Brisbane, and Founder of Possums for Mothers and Babies, a charitable organisation which educates parents and health professionals in Community-based Neuroprotective Developmental Care (NDC or ‘The Possums Programs’).
 NDC is an innovative, integrated approach to problems of breastfeeding, crying, sleep and mood in the first year of life, with an accreditation pathway newly available for health professionals.
 She and her colleagues have been developing and publishing the NDC evidence base in the medical literature over the past 12 years.

 Pam speaks regularly at conferences, and appears in the media calling for a paradigm shift in the way we address the common problems with which families present post-birth.
 Currently parents receive a great deal of confused and conflicting advice, which may impact on the settings of the stress response, and of the gastrointestinal, immune and metabolic systems life-long.

 Pam is author of The discontented little baby book: all you need to know about feeds, sleep and crying.